-- For small streams and flow paths, simply dip the bottle facing upstream until full. - For larger streams that can be safely accessed, collect a sample in the middle of the flow stream by directly dipping the mouth of the bottle, facing upstream to avoid any contamination by the sampler. - For larger streams that cannot be safely waded, pole-samplers may be needed to safely access the representative flow. - Avoid collection samples from ponded, sluggish, or stagnant water. - Avoid collecting samples directly downstream from a bridge or other structures that may affect the sample. - Do not enter manholes or drain inlets; use a pole-sampler. - Use the capture and transfer method to collect samples in very shallow or sheet flow.
+- For small streams and flow paths, simply dip the bottle facing upstream until full. - Avoid collection samples from ponded, sluggish, or stagnant water. - Do not enter manholes or drain inlets; use a pole-sampler. - Use the capture and transfer method to collect samples in very shallow or sheet flow.